DiamondDyer/web-sprint-challenge-javascript-fundamentals/README.md

 1. Briefly compare and contrast `.forEach` & `.map` (2-3 sentences max)

+forEach doesn't return a new array and the return keyword is optional. map requires the return keyword and makes a new array.

 2. Explain the difference between a callback and a higher order function.

+Higher order functions accept other functions as parameters.
+Callbacks are the functions that are passed into other functions.

 3. What is closure?

+Closure is the ability to access parent level scope in a child level scope.

 4. Describe the four rules of the 'this' keyword.

+Window/ Global Object Binding is when the value of the "this" keyword is the window in the console.
+Implicit Binding is when whatever is to the left of the dot is what "this" is.
+New Binding makes the "this" keyword apply to the new object that is created.
+Explicit Binding specifically defines what the "this" keyword is refrencing.

 5. Why do we need super() in an extended class?

+super() calls the constructor of the parent class and allows the child to access the parents properties and methods.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.